 Apples: Braeburn, Gala, Golden Delicious, Granny Smith, Honeycrisp, Jonared, Red Rome, and Winesap,

 Sweet cherries: Early Burlat, Lapins, Rainier and Stella,

 Plums: Green Gage and Methley.

-If there is room for only one fruit tree, plant a combination tree with two or more varieties grafted onto it.
+If there is room for only one fruit tree, plant a self-pollenizing fruit or a combination tree with two or more varieties grafted onto it.
 There are also combination trees that include apricots, cherries, nectarines and peaches.

 The difference between plums and prunes is that prunes can be dried with the pit inside, while plums will spoil if the pit is not removed before drying.
 Both can be eaten fresh or dried.
-Also, prunes are egg shaped and self-pollinizing, while plums are round and most varieties need a pollinizer.
+Also, prunes are egg shaped and self-pollenizing, while plums are round and most varieties need a pollenizer.

 Asian pears will often have fruit the first year.
 They are the easiest tree fruit to grow.
 Apples, European pears, and figs are also easy to grow.
 Apricots, peaches, and cherries need more care because of disease problems.
 Oregon State University's online guide to diseases is at http://pnwhandbooks.org/plantdisease

 Dwarf and semi-dwarf rootstocks are available for most fruit trees.
 These smaller trees are much easier to prune, spray and harvest than full sized trees.
 Plant the tree so the graft is at least two inches above ground level, because the tree will grow to full size if the trunk sends out roots above the graft.
 Dwarf trees will grow 8 to 15 feet tall.
 Semi-dwarf trees will grow 12 to 20 feet tall.
 Pruning makes a big difference in size.
 Semi-dwarf trees are usually stronger and bear fruit sooner than dwarf trees.